- 1 Purpose

 - The University operates a facilities maintenance program.
 The requirement for buildings, grounds and physical plant maintenance has grown to the extent that maintenance is now a major operation with a heavy funding demand.

-- The Maintenance section of Campus Services is responsible for facilities maintenance in the following areas:
+- The Maintenance section of Facilities Management is responsible for facilities maintenance in the following areas:

 - Campus physical resources and services strategic planning

 - Services Infrastructure

 - Civil Works

 - Fixed furniture and fittings - supply, installation and maintenance throughout the University with the exception of Residential Colleges.

 - Loose furniture and fittings - supply, installation and maintenance throughout the University, with the exception Residential Colleges, but excluding items funded by organisational units for use in general administrative areas, offices, waiting/reception areas, common rooms, laboratories and libraries.